• Home

 How to prepare the kale

-In this recipe I initially had you boiling the kale, then draining it, then drying it, and it all seemed like too MUCH.
+In this recipe I initially had you boiling the kale, then draining it, then drying it, and it all seemed like too much.
 The goal is just to have the kale soft and pliable enough to blend with the other ingredients.

 The ingredients you will need for the pasta sauce

 This sauce is shockingly creamy for how little you put into it.
 And I think that’s all thanks to the tahini.
 Tahini is an amazing base ingredient because although it is slightly bitter, it still provides a great neutral canvas while still giving a dish creaminess and subtle flavor.
-The tahini is definitely the supporting actress to the kale’s star, and we can consider the spices very, very important supporting roles.
+The tahini is the supporting actress to the kale’s star, and we can consider the spices very, very important supporting roles.

 Here’s everything you’ll need for this kale tahini pasta recipe:

-• 5 ounces kale, washed and chopped – I prefer tuscan kale, but any will work!
+• 5 ounces kale, washed and chopped – I prefer Tuscan kale, but any will work!

 • 1/3 cup tahini